awsdocs/aws-batch-user-guide/doc_source/compute_environments.md

 aws batch describe-compute-environments --compute-environments unmanagedCE --query computeEnvironments[].ecsClusterArn
 ```

-For more information, see [Launching an Amazon ECS Container Instance](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/launch_container_instance.html) in the *Amazon Elastic Container Service Developer Guide*\.
+For more information, see [Launching an Amazon ECS container instance](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/launch_container_instance.html) in the *Amazon Elastic Container Service Developer Guide*\.
 When you launch your compute resources, specify the Amazon ECS cluster ARN that the resources should register with the following Amazon EC2 user data\.
 Replace *ecsClusterArn* with the cluster ARN you obtained with the previous command\.

 ```
 #!/bin/bash